TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Conceptual Design.md

 These controls will require:
 - ability to increase and decrease temperature of pipe
+- ability to determine user's desired temp from the user inputted power level
+- temperature sensor to ensure actual temp approximates desired temp
+- reprogrammability to ensure controller meets specifications despite noise of system dynamics

 #### Safety Controls
 Safety Controls will be the controls implemented to meet safety and ethical standards.

 These controls will require:
-- reliable shut off mechanisms in event of faults or overheating
+- reliable shut off mechanisms in event of faults or overheating to ensure safety maintained
+- production of error codes to inform user of system issues: e.g. overheating cause controller to prevent heating and produce error code to inform user prevention of heating is intentional
+- ensurance that controller is unable to produce heating on the pipe when the controller is in the designated "off" mode